lincheney/ffcli/README.md

 You may find that many commands do not work out of the box.
 For example, if you attempt to list firefox containers by calling `browser.contextualIdentities.query`, you may receive an error like `Error: no such function browser.contextualIdentities.query`.
-This is you need to configure permissions to the `contextualIdentities` API first.
+This is because you need to configure permissions to the `contextualIdentities` API first.

 There are two kinds of permissions:
 * firefox native permissions: